 Awarded Applicant shall be required to complete programmatic and fiscal reporting as a result of this RFA.
 Awarded Applicant is expected to travel to at least one state professional conference during the grant period to make a presentation to disseminate information about the grant to other CTE professionals.
+Additionally, Awarded Applicant is expected to make the deliverables of their project available and accessible, by the end of the project year.
 Please refer to Appendix D for specific reporting requirements.